Taymeshow/Digitaley-Bootcamp/README.md

 2. Online Boarding;
 3. Food and Drink;
 4. Seat comfort e.t.c
-Need to be looked at and made better as the data revelead customers are Neutral and Dissatisfied.
+Need to be looked at and made better as the data revealed customers are Neutral and Dissatisfied.

 ## Conclusion and Recommendations:
 1. Most of the head of services have to be looked into and revamped for better customer service provision.